 This is one of those recipes that I've made so many times I could do it with my eyes closed.
 It's the recipe I rely on when I want simple nourishing food around.
 Nothing too fussy or complicated, just warm, creamy, and delicious.
+It's perfect for the winter months when I'm feeling a little sun deprived and in need of a nutrient-dense, plant-based boost.

 This is the green soup that is so green it is a stop-that-scrolling-and-pause-on-this-here-green-soup, kind of green.
 The OMG-I-would-feel-like-a-new-person-if-I-could-just-eat-that-soup, kind of green.